aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/03-backup-and-data-check.md

 ## If Windows Shows a Disk Warning

 If Windows shows any warning about formatting, initializing, repairing, or checking the disk, no action should be confirmed before the data is checked.

+## If Windows Shows a Disk Warning

+If Windows shows any warning about formatting, initializing, repairing, or checking the disk, no action should be confirmed immediately.

 Correct action:

 - cancel the warning
 - do not format the disk
 - do not initialize the disk
-- do not run repair tools before backup
 - document the message if needed
+- check the data status first
+- back up accessible files before making changes

+## If Windows Shows a Disk Warning

+If Windows shows any warning about formatting, initializing, repairing, or checking the disk, the message should be cancelled and documented.

-No formatting or repair action should be performed before the data status is known.
+Do not format, initialize, or repair the disk before the data status is known.

 ## Verification Plan